 We have always received unsolicited resumes, but it now seems like using an outside agency is becoming standard practice.
 That can be great for recruiters because it allows us to decide whether to hit the delete key with much more accuracy.

 If you want to set yourself apart from the pack and enhance your ability to network, you have to choose the right company.
-Here are some things to look for in a coach:
+Here are some things to look for in a career coach:

 1. How will their presentation of your credentials set you apart from the pack?